Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 This book is adequate to pass your FAA private pilot knowledge test.

-To pass your knowledge test, you must accumulate much information on aeronautics and flight operations.
+It would be best to accumulate information on aeronautics and flight operations.

 Rod Machado’s private pilot handbook is hundreds of pages with precise information and is fun to read.